 Information about Glimepiride

-Glimepiride is used in the treatment of type 2 diabetes.
-It is used in addition to diet and exercise to improve blood sugar control in adults with type 2 diabetes.
+Glimepiride is used to lower the blood sugar levels in type 2 diabetes mellitus when diet, physical exercise and weight reduction alone are not adequate..
+It is used along with diet and exercise to improve blood sugar control in adults with type 2 diabetes.

-How glimepiride works
+How Glimepiride works

-Common side effects of glimepiride
+Common side effects of Glimepiride

-Hypoglycemia (low blood sugar level), Nausea, Headache, Dizziness
+Hypoglycemia (low blood glucose level), Headache, Nausea, Dizziness

 Available Medicine for Glimepiride

-- ₹43 to ₹174Eris Lifesciences Pvt Ltd4 variant(s)
+₹43 to ₹2124 variant(s)

 Expert advice for Glimepiride